Short Message Peer-to-Peer: Extensibility, compatibility and interoperability

 Information applicable to one version of SMPP can often be found in another version of SMPP, for example with the case of SMPP 3.4 describing the only mechanism of delivery receipts in SMPP 3.3 described above.

 Security

 The SMPP protocol is designed on a clear-text binary protocol which needs to be considered if using for potentially sensitive information such as one-time passwords via SMS.
-There are, however, implementations of SMPP over secure SSL/TLS if required.
+There are, however, implementations of SMPP over SSL/TLS if required.